-Northeast of Stewart, near the eastern margin of the Coast Ranges Lac Minerals Ltd. continued with a successful program on the Red Mountain project.
-Among several significant gold prospects on the property, the

-Marc and North zones are the most economically important to date.
+Northeast of Stewart, near the eastern margin of the Coast Ranges, Lac Minerals Ltd. continued with a successful program on the Red Mountain project.
+Among several significant gold prospects on the property, the Marc and North zones are the most economically important to date.
 The Marc zone has a preliminary geological resource of approximately 840 000 tonnes grading 12.68 grams per tonne gold.
-Detailed geological work in 1992 improved the deposit model, and added additional potential reserves to the North zone.
+Detailed geological work in 1992 refined the deposit model, and added additional potential reserves to the North zone.
 New mapping suggests that the volcanic rocks cut by the Goldslide intrusion may be older (Stuhini?) than previously believed.

-On the Nizi property, northeast of Dease Lake, Goldfields Canadian diamond drilled eqithermal gold-silver-barite mineralization in the Devono-Mississippian Sylvester Group.
+On the Nizi property, northeast of Dease Lake, Gold Fields Canadian Mining Limited diamond drilled epithermal gold-silver-barite mineralization in the Devono-Mississippian Sylvester Group.

 Minnova Inc. continued work on the Wolf gold project in Eocene Ootsa Lake volcanic rocks.
-Epithermat gold mineralization occurs as sulphide-bearing banded chalcedonic quartz veins and breccia matrix.
-A previous interpretation that the mineralization was cut off by thrust faulting was apparently invalidated by this season's drill program.
+Epithermal gold mineralization occurs as sulphide-bearing banded chalcedonic quartz veins and breccia matrix.
+A previous interpretation that the mineralization was cut off by thrust faulting was apparently invalidated by this season's drilling program.